Plant Kingdom-The Algae

 - Sexual reproduction shows varieties as isogamous, anisogamous, or Oogamous.

 Pigmentation– Chlorophyll a, c, carotenoids, and xanthophylls.
-Colour variation found from olive green to various shades of brown depends on the amount of the xanthophyll pigment, fucoxanthin present.
+Colour variation found from olive green to various shades of brown depends on the amount of the xanthophyll pigment, and fucoxanthin present.

 Stored food: Food is stored as a complex carbohydrate, in the form of laminarin or mannitol.